At a glance: Nearly $2 trillion coronavirus rescue package | Times Leader

 UNEMPLOYMENT EXPANSION

-Workers who are eligible would receive up to 39 weeks of unemployment insurance through the end of 2020 if they are sidelined by the outbreak.
+Establishes a new, much more generous unemployment benefit by adding $600 per week to normal state benefits for up to four months and provides an additional 13 weeks of benefits to 39 weeks of regular unemployment insurance through the end of 2020 if they are sidelined by the outbreak.
 The coverage would be retroactive to Jan.
-27.
+27. Extends coverage to “gig” workers and independent contractors.

 EMERGENCY FUNDING, PUBLIC HEALTH

-The bill includes an additional $242 billion in additional emergency funds to fight the virus and shore up for safety net programs.
+The bill includes an additional $242 billion in additional emergency appropriations to fight the virus and shore up for safety net programs.
 That includes money for food stamps, child nutrition, hospitals, the Centers for Disease Control and public health and transportation agencies.
+The figure has gone significantly higher during talks over the weekend.

 INDUSTRY AID

-The initial GOP plan called for $208 billion in loans to airlines and other industries, which would have to be repaid.
-Leaders are still negotiating the final number and how the money would be provided by the administration.
+The initial GOP plan called for $208 billion in loans to larger businesses like airlines, which would have to be repaid, and a subsequent; a version released over the weekend called for $500 billion.
+Leaders are still negotiating the final number and how the money would be provided by the administration and safeguards to prevent abuses.
+Delays payroll tax payments by employers.
+They would would be able to defer payment of their 2020 payroll taxes until 2021 and 2022.

 STATE AID